panicfrog/BloomFilter/README.md

 # Filter

 This is a library for implementing Bloom and Cuckoo filters in Swift.
-The library provides two filters `BloomFilter` and `CuckooFilter` which can be used to create and manipulate Bloom and Cuckoo filters.
+The library provides two filters `BloomFilter` and `CuckooFilter` which can be used to filter data, reduce database access, crawlers, etc.

+`CuckooFilter` is under development, details are in [cuckoo_filter branch](https://github.com/panicfrog/Filter/tree/cuckoo_filter)

 ## Installation